zk-bankai/soulforge/applications/better_craigslist.md

 - Research and design new Plonky3 circuits for email attachment integrity verification
 - Develop prototype Plonky3 circuits for censorship-resistant content verification using recursive proofs
-- Design privacy-preserving reputation system leveraging Plonky3's lookup arguments
 - Create a hybrid Plonky3-Circom system for optimized zkEmail verifications
-- Conduct comparative analysis between Plonky3 and Circom implementations for zkEmail
+- Conduct comparative analysis (with benchmarking) between Plonky3 and Circom implementations for zkEmail
 - Create test suite for new zkEmail features

 FTE: 1 FTE